-Field’s Board of Trustees is responsible for the school’s well-being.
-It ensures that the school remains true to its core values and its mission: Self-Discovery.
-Skills of Mind.
-Generosity of Heart.
-And it is entrusted with the school’s financial health, its long-term planning, and its viability for future generations of students.
+Field’s Board of Trustees is responsible for the School’s well-being.
+It ensures that the school remains true to its core values and its mission: Students discover their authentic selves and distinctive paths to become empathetic, creative thinkers who act boldly to shape our shared future.
+And it is entrusted with the School’s financial health, its long-term planning, and its viability for future generations of students.

 The Board is self-perpetuating, which means that following the practice of most fellow members of the National Association of Independent Schools, the Board chooses its future members.
 They are chosen based on their skills, their demonstrated commitment to Field, their willingness to invest the time and effort required, and their diversity of perspective.
 Currently, 18 members of Field’s community serve as Trustees.
 They are parents of current and former Field students, Field alumni, and friends of Field.
 There are two ex officio, non-voting members, the Head of School and the President of the Field Parents Association.
 A regular Board member serves for a three-year term, which can be renewed.

 The Board of Trustees meets, as a whole, at least seven times per year.
-Also, the Board participates in regular retreats to learn more about specific aspects of the school and delving more deeply into large issues facing Field and all schools today.
-Trustees also regularly participate in Field events such as athletic events, assemblies, arts performances, school celebrations, and advancement events.
+Also, the Board participates in regular retreats to learn more about specific aspects of the school and delve more deeply into large issues facing Field and all schools today.
+Trustees also regularly participate in Field events such as athletic events, assemblies, art performances, school celebrations, and advancement events.

 The Board is responsible for selecting, evaluating, and supporting the Head of School.
 However, it entrusts the Head of School with all the daily operations of the school.
 The Head supervises all programs and personnel and is the final arbiter of disputes that arise, including all matters involving parents, employees, students, teaching, curriculum, and disciplinary actions.
 While the Head may, and does, seek Trustee advice as necessary, decisions about the daily operation of the school sit solely with the Head of School.